Industrial Heartland Designated Industrial Zone

 • Land

-• An innovative topsoil conservation guideline was developed to ensure flexibility and sustainability of topsoil management in the region.
+• An innovative topsoil conservation guideline was developed to ensure flexibility in meeting the intended outcome for both soil conservation and end land use in the zone.

-• A zone-wide environmental and socio-economic assessment is being scoped to provide a common baseline of environmental information that will support decision making and streamline environmental assessment processes.
+• A zone-wide environmental and socio-economic assessment is underway to provide a common baseline of environmental information that will support decision making and streamline environmental assessment processes.
+The assessment is split into 7 categories for completion over the next three years:

 • Water